 Find the full printable recipe with specific measurements below.

-• Pineapple: I use canned pineapple slices because it’s the easiest.
-Make sure to drain the pineapple juice and blot the slices dry before adding them to your pan.
+• Pineapple: I use canned pineapple slices because it’s what Grandma used!
+Drain the pineapple juice and blot the slices dry before adding them to your pan.

-• For the cake: This is a classic vanilla cake that uses all of the usual ingredients like flour, baking powder, white and light brown sugars, and butter.
-Feel free to substitute my homemade vanilla cake mix to replace the dry ingredients if you have some stashed in your cupboard.
+• For the cake: This is a classic vanilla buttermilk cake that uses flour, baking powder, granulated white sugar, light brown sugar, butter and buttermilk.

 How to Make Pineapple Upside Down Cake